 Make time for Kaffee und Kuchen (Coffee and Cake) usually between 2-4pm, especially on Sundays.

 Indulge yourself with an Eiskaffee (Cold Coffee with a scoop of vanilla ice cream)

-Eat German Stollen bread in Dresden
+Eat traditional German Stollen bread at the Dresden Christmas Market!

 Eat a Dampfnudle with vanilla sauce

 Eat at the Wurstkuhl in Regensburg which has been serving up sausages with sauerkraut since 1146, making it the oldest sausage kitchen in the world!

 Buy a pair of traditional Bavarian Lederhosen (for men) or a traditional Dirndl (for women)